feathersjs-ecosystem/feathers-vuex/docs/composition-api.md

 ## useFind <Badge text="3.0.0+" />

 If you have already used the `makeFindMixin`, the `useFind` composition function will be very familiar, since it offers the same functionality in a more powerful way.
+There are a few differences, though.

+1. Instead of providing a service name, you provide a service Model from the `$FeathersVuex` Vue plugin.
+1. The default behavior of `useFind` is to immediately query the API server.
+The `makeFindMixin`, by default, would wait until the watcher noticed the change.
+This is to match the default behavior of `watch` in the Vue Composition API.
+You can pass `{ lazy: true }` in the `useFind` options, which will be passed directly to the internal `watch` on the params.

-The main difference is that instead of providing a service name, you provide a service Model from the `$FeathersVuex` Vue plugin.
-Note that when using the component object syntax (aka the way components are made with Vue 2.0) the models are found in `this.$FeathersVuex`.
-When using the Vue composition API, this object is now found in `context.root.$FeathersVuex`, as shown in the following example:
+Note that with the Vue Options API (aka the only way to write components in Vue 2.0) the models are found in `this.$FeathersVuex`.
+With the Vue Composition API, this object is now at `context.root.$FeathersVuex`, as shown in the following example:

 ```html
 <template>